Paramjeet29/wit/README.md

    npm install
    npm run dev

-##Cloudinary Setup
+## Cloudinary Setup
-To enable image upload to Cloudinary, set up the following environment variables in your .env file:
+-- To enable image upload to Cloudinary, set up the following environment variables in your .env file:

-env
+**env**
-VITE_CLOUDINARY_CLOUD_NAME=
+- VITE_CLOUDINARY_CLOUD_NAME=
-VITE_CLOUDINARY_UPLOAD_PRESET=
+- VITE_CLOUDINARY_UPLOAD_PRESET=

-##Deployment
+## Deployment
---To deploy this project on Vercel:
+- To deploy this project on Vercel:

---Push your code to GitHub or another repository.
+- Push your code to GitHub or another repository.
---Connect the repository to Vercel.
+- Connect the repository to Vercel.
---Adjust any necessary configurations in vercel.json located in the public folder for Vercel deployment.
+- Adjust any necessary configurations in vercel.json located in the public folder for Vercel deployment.